rewhowe/kanji/README.md

 ## Notice

+This project is provided for purely educational purposes.

 This project uses information from "radkfile", "radkfile2", "kradfile", and "kradfile2" and the licenses therein are reproduced below, without modification:

 ```